russmatney/russmatney/readme.md

   [russmatney.com](https://russmatney.com/).
 An org-roam-managed
   second brain, exported via code in Clawe.

-I'm working on open-source games and tools full-time!
-I want to build up enough support to do this indefinitely, and keep the source open to everyone.
+I'm working on open-source games and tools full-time - I want to build up enough support to do this indefinitely, and keep the source open to everyone.

 You can support me via: